Nicky Lopez Player Props: Royals vs. Rays

 Nicky Lopez At The Plate

-- Lopez is hitting .212 with three doubles, three triples and 16 walks.
+- Lopez is batting .206 with three doubles, three triples and 16 walks.

-- Lopez has reached base via a hit in 16 games this season (of 37 played), and had multiple hits in three of those games.
+- Lopez has picked up a hit in 16 of 38 games this season, with multiple hits three times.

-- He has not gone deep in his 37 games this year.
+- He has not hit a long ball in his 38 games this season.

-- Lopez has driven in a run in six games this season (16.2%), including one multiple-RBI game.

-- In 18.9% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (8.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.